Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914: Interaction with gas

 Neglecting the angular momentum of the gas, we consider the Bondi accretion and its accretion radius is given by

-where $c_{\infty} \sim 10 (1+z)/(1+z_{\rm{eq}})~\rm{km/s}$ is the average sound velocity \cite{Ricotti:2007jk}.
+where $c_{\infty} \sim 10 \sqrt{(1+z)/(1+z_{\rm{eq}})}~\rm{km/s}$ is the average sound velocity {\citep{Ricotti:2007jk}}.
 When the Bondi radius is smaller than the separation of the binary, the gas accretes onto each PBH separately and a circumbinary disk would not form.
-Because the Bondi radius increases in time while the binary separation would shrink due to the dynamical friction, the Bondi radius exceeds the separation sooner or later and a circumbinary disk would form.
-If $f$ is relatively small $f \lesssim 0.1$ and the dynamical friction is as effective as we argued in the previous section, a circumbinary disk would begin to form at $z \lesssim 1000$.
+Because the Bondi radius increases in time while the binary separation would shrink due to the dynamical friction, the Bondi radius exceeds the inner edge of circumbinary disk, which is typically given by twice the binary separation \citep{1994ApJ...421..651A}, sooner or later and a circumbinary disk would form.
+The circumbinary disk would begin to form at $z \lesssim 400$ when $r_{\rm{B}}=a_{\rm{ds}}$ or $r_{\rm{B}}=a_{\rm{df}}$.